-- b. student course evaluation data - c. a letter from the department chair/school dean which summarizes the candidate's eligibility for tenure and makes a recommendation regarding the tenure request - d. copies of the department chair/school dean's Annual Faculty Review and Evaluation and the faculty member's Annual Report for each year of the candidate's tenure-track employment at Francis Marion University.
+- c. a letter from the department chair/school dean which summarizes the candidate's eligibility for tenure and makes a recommendation regarding the tenure request - d. copies of the department chair/school dean's Annual Faculty Review and Evaluation and the faculty member's Annual Report for each year of the candidate's tenure-track employment at Francis Marion University.